 STATE OF IDAHO,)

 ) ss.
 COUNTY OF BLAINE,)

 KNOWN ALL MEN BY THESE PRESENTS, That I, Valdi Pace, Blaine County Assessor in and for said County, have this day appointed, and by these presents do appoint Carma Angelo to be CHIEF DEPUTY ASSESSOR with such powers and duties as are defined by law.
 Given under my hand and seal at Hailey, this 3 rd day of August A.D.
 2009

 Oath of Office

 STATE OF IDAHO,)

 ) ss.
 COUNTY OF BLAINE,)

-I do solemnly swear (or affirm) that I will support the Con Constitution and Laws of this State; that I will faithfully di CHIEF DEPUTY ASSESSOR according to the best of my al scharge all the duties of the office of
+I do solemnly swear (or affirm) that I will support the Constitution of the United States and the Constitution and Laws of this State; that I will faithfully discharge all the duties of the office of CHIEF DEPUTY ASSESSOR according to the best of my ability; so help me God.

-Subscribed and sworn to before me this 3 rd day of Augus t, 2009.
+Subscribed and sworn to before me this 3 rd day of Augus et, 2009.

 Notary Public Residing at:

 My Commission Expires on